voveph/ruhoh_asset_pipeline/README.md

     python -m SimpleHTTPServer

 Visit [http://0.0.0.0:8000](http://0.0.0.0:8000).
 This time, you do not get the browser alert and the blue background, as `compiled/assets/stylesheets/screen.css` and `compiled/assets/javascripts/script.js` have not been generated during the compilation step.

+## Update: FIXED

+Per [Ruhoh issue #260](https://github.com/ruhoh/ruhoh.rb/issues/260), Sprockets requires the use of a vanilla CSS/JS to function properly.
+See last commit for the required changes.